 Yes, you can freeze apple crumble by storing it in an airtight container, once it’s cooled completely, for up to 3 months.
 Thaw overnight in the fridge before reheating.

-More Fall Dessert Recipes You’ll Love!
+More Apple Recipes You’ll Love!

 If you’ve tried this Apple Crumble Recipe or any other recipe on my website, please let me know in the comments below.
 I love hearing from you.
 Please consider leaving a 🌟 star rating while you are here!